Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

 - "UC Shutdown Code" datacube in the Versalife Level 1 Labs (Mission 6) will no longer randomize into any locked areas.
 - Tong will no longer tell you that you've found one of the weld points if you've already destroyed one (Mission 9).
 - Crowd Control effects will no longer sometimes set off grenades planted by the player.
+- Randomly spawned "SecurityBot4" (The treaded bot with yellow shoulders) will now use a modified texture with gray shoulders instead.
+In GMDX, this helps to distinguish these bots from the similar looking ones that have rockets and can cloak.
 - Non-Vanilla fixes and improvements:
   - When playing a mod that uses Confix (Such as GMDX or Vanilla?
 Madder!), Harley talk to you after finishing Mission 1 if you didn't talk to him or Paul before finishing the mission.
   - A large number of bingo goals have had their available missions adjusted in GMDX and Revision to match which missions they can actually be completed in.